Life Insurance with a Felony.

 The first group of folks will be those who have recently been convicted of a felony or are awaiting their day in court.

-In cases like these, what you’re typically going to find is that most (if not all) life insurance companies are going to want to wait until you have either been declared innocent or you have been convicted, served your time, and are no longer on parole.
+In cases like these, you’ll typically find that most (if not all) life insurance companies will want to wait until you have either been declared innocent or convicted, served your time, and are no longer on parole.

 The reason for this…

-Is because most (if not all) life insurance companies aren’t going to be willing to insure anyone who has the potential to go to jail very soon.
+Most (if not all) life insurance companies aren’t willing to insure anyone who has the potential to go to jail very soon.

 Category #2.